 Although there is no cure for RA, several treatments can help limit the disease progression and slow the damage to joints.
 Those treatments can vary from stage to stage.

-Diagnosing RA in its early stage can be difficult to diagnose because there is no damage to the joints yet and symptoms are mild.
+Diagnosing RA in its early stage can be difficult because there is no damage to the joints yet and symptoms are mild.
 The main symptoms in early RA include some stiffness and swelling in the joints and some pain and fatigue.
 The small joints of the hand tend to be affected first.

 During early RA, the immune system has begun attacking the thin layers of cells that line each joint — called the synovium — leading to synovial inflammation.
 Any damage to the joint would not show up on an X-ray.